Burrows–Wheeler transform: Description

-III, which together make 13 out of the 44 characters.
+The transform is done by constructing a matrix (known as the Burrows-Wheeler Matrix) whose rows are the circular shifts of the input text, sorted in lexicographic order, then taking the final column of that matrix.

+To allow the transform to be reversed, one additional step is necessary: either the index of the original string in the Burrows-Wheeler Matrix must be returned along with the transformed string (the approach shown in the original paper by Burrows and Wheeler) or a special end-of-text character must be added at the start or end of the input text before the transform is executed.

 Example

-The transform is done by sorting all the circular shifts of a text in lexicographic order and by extracting the last column and the index of the original string in the set of sorted permutations of S.

-Given an input string S = ^BANANA| (step 1 in the table below), rotate it N times (step 2), where N = 8 is the length of the S string considering also the symbol ^ representing the start of the string and the red | character representing the 'EOF' pointer; these rotations, or circular shifts, are then sorted lexicographically (step 3).
-The output of the encoding phase is the last column L = BNN^AA|A after step 3, and the index (0-based) I of the row containing the original string S, in this case I = 6.
+Given an input string S = ^BANANA$ (step 1 in the table below), rotate it N times (step 2), where N = 8 is the length of the S string considering also the red ^ character representing the start of the string and the red $ character representing the 'EOF' pointer; these rotations, or circular shifts, are then sorted lexicographically (step 3).
+The output of the encoding phase is the last column L = BNN^AA$A after step 3, and the index (0-based) I of the row containing the original string S, in this case I = 6.

+It is not necessary to use both $ and ^, but at least one must be used, else we cannot invert the transform, since all circular permutations of a string have the same Burrows–Wheeler transform.

+Pseudocode

 The following pseudocode gives a simple (though inefficient) way to calculate the BWT and its inverse.
 It assumes that the input string s contains a special character 'EOF' which is the last character and occurs nowhere else in the text.